kalinsky-dev/Snake-Game/README.md

 ## Installation

-To use the Weather Application locally, follow these steps:
+To play the Snake Game locally, follow these steps:

 1. Clone the repository: